dylanvanzanten/Mass-Shootings-in-the-U.S./readme.md

 ---

+## ***Concept*** 🤔
+My Reasearch for Data subject didn't had datasets (yet!), sooo I needed to choose a news subject.
+I was looking on the internet and also the news and I was interested about the amount of mass shootings in the United States and what everyones reaction is about it.

+After I chosen my subject I went to brainstorm about a couple of concepts and came with a concept for B and A:

+__A:__ Visualizations that shows the general numbers of the mass shootings in the United States.
+You can scroll through the website to see the charts.

+__B:__ More details about the shootings, where the shootings took place and a deeper inside to the suspect.

+---

 ### ***Data*** #️⃣
 The data I got from __[Kaggle](https://www.kaggle.com/carlosparadis/last-50-years-us-mass-shootings/data)__.
 Kaggle is a platform for predictive modelling and analytics competitions in which companies and researchers post data and statisticians and data miners compete to produce the best models for predicting and describing the data.
 The data contains a couple of columns which you can see below:
 * __Title:__ title of the event.